 A Difference You Can See

 Now, after three years of speech therapy and six surgeries, no one would suspect Alexis’ story of struggle and survival.
 But her mother will never forget.

 “The progress was slow, but the results are amazing!” says Helena.
-“I am so grateful for the support I received from the Craniofacial Center and Miami Children’s Hospital.”
+“I am so grateful for the support I received from the Craniofacial Center and Nicklaus Children's Hospital, formerly Miami Children's Hospital.”

-In an effort to help other families with children with craniofacial anomalies, Helena and Alexis are actively involved with the Children’s Craniofacial Association (CCFA) at Miami Children’s Hospital Foundation.
+In an effort to help other families with children with craniofacial anomalies, Helena and Alexis are actively involved with the Children’s Craniofacial Association (CCFA) at Nicklaus Children's Hospital, formerly Miami Children's Hospital, Foundation.
 Helena serves on the board, while Alexis offers the other children cheerful support.